SMI/SmiServices/README.md

 The platform allows DICOM tag metadata (extracted from clinical images) to be loaded into MongoDB and relational database tables for the purposes of generating anonymous linked research extracts (including image anonymisation).

+The latest release packages can be downloaded [here](https://github.com/SMI/SmiServices/releases/latest).

 ## Contents

 1. [Microservices](#microservices)